nllllibeth/reminder_bot/README.md

-Written in Python, developed using the [SQLite](https://sqlite.org/index.html) database,  the [Aiogram](https://aiogram.dev/) library and [Apscheduler](https://apscheduler.readthedocs.io/en/3.x/), a Telegram bot that allows users to set reminders with reminders with custom messages, frequency, and specific times.
+Written in Python, developed using the [SQLite](https://sqlite.org/index.html) database,  the [Aiogram](https://aiogram.dev/) library and [Apscheduler](https://apscheduler.readthedocs.io/en/3.x/), a Telegram bot that allows users to set reminders with custom messages, frequency, and specific times.
 The bot then sends notifications containing the user's specified message at the designated times.

 ***